n8n-io/n8n-docs/docs/reference/data/understanding-database.md

 ## Migrations

 [Migration](https://github.com/typeorm/typeorm/blob/master/docs/migrations.md) is a file with SQL queries to update a database schema.
-If a new column gets added to a database, n8n creates a migration.
+For example, if a new column gets added to a database, n8n creates a migration.
 On startup, n8n checks for new migrations.
 The logs of the migrations that ran get stored in the `migrations` table. n8n uses this table to check for the migrations that got executed earlier.
 The `migrations` table has the following fields.

 | Column Name | Data Type | Description |
 |-------------|-----------|-------|